mattbis/writing-guis-properly.observations.todo/README.md

 # writing-guis-properly.observations

+## local to a topic space and scenario - please ignore - not meant as a generalised guide....

 .. it seems since nobody understands this I will have to note some things down

 ### pre notes